From Amnesty International

 Sarah Deer's testimony before the committee was a truly historic moment in this long battle for the rights of Native American and Alaska Native women.
 We are asking the Subcommittee to increase federal funding for programs to help combat sexual violence against Native American and Alaska Native women as well as to include specific language directing health care providers and law enforcement officials to document the number of sexual assault cases that occur, who the perpetrators are, and where the assaults take place.
 If we can convince them to include this important language now, there is a good chance it will become a part of the final bill.

-Maze of Injustice, we uncovered that Native American and Alaska Native women are more than 2.5 times more likely to be sexually assaulted or raped than women in general in the US and that one in three will be raped in their lifetime.
+In our report, Maze of Injustice, we uncovered that Native American and Alaska Native women are more than 2.5 times more likely to be sexually assaulted or raped than women in general in the US and that one in three will be raped in their lifetime.
 Astonishingly enough, experts believe these numbers to be an underestimate because sexual violence against Native women frequently goes undocumented.

 Help us stop this epidemic of sexual violence against American Indian and Alaska Native women.